Zapper-fi/studio/README.md

 ## Getting Started

-You can get started building immediately! </br>
+You can get started building immediately!

+OpenAPI docs for studio is available on <a href="http:localhost:5001/docs">localhost:5001/docs</a>.
+Which will give you a rough overview of all exposed endpoints you can test out.

+If you wish to know how to integrate your application, please check out
-See <a href="https://studio-docs.zapper.fi/">Zapper Studio docs</a> for more details
+<a href="https://studio-docs.zapper.fi/">Zapper Studio docs</a> for more details.

 ### Installation